KerfuffleV2/mdoexperiments/README.md

 outweighs that downside.

 On the plus side, it's pretty interesting that this is possible and I got further with it than I expected to!

+# Project

+This project includes a binary that just runs some random test code.
+You can execute it using `cargo run`.

+The different monads have a simple test block, which you can run with `cargo test`.

+The project also works as a library and can be imported.
+It exports each module by name, and also `mdoexperiments::prelude` which pulls in everything and re-exports it.

 # Closing